 Hot Off The Press

 Show of hands – who remembers how popular Chinese symbol tattoos were, or those ‘wicked’ tribal tattoo that were all the rage in the 90s and Naughties?
-If you weren’t around for ‘KTV Power Edition’ and the era before cell phones came along, then you’re probably too young to know about those types of tattoos.
+If you weren’t around for ‘KTV Power Edition’ and the era before cell phones came along, then you’re probably too young to know about those types of tattoos, but do not worry, as you will see, a fad ain’t always so bad

 As a tattoo aficionado and tattoo shop owner, I have seen what feels like hundreds of tattoo trends come and go over the years and, to be honest, a lot of them have made us feel less like artists and more like photocopy machines.